+This survey has been designed to minimize different interpretations.
+The survey uses two types of questionnaires - a long-form directed to refineries and a short-form to distributors.
+The short-form does not ask distributors about refinery operations.
 The questionnaire is respondent completed in paper format delivered by mail or fax.
 Data is also transferred in an electronic format by e-mail.
-The survey uses two types of questionnaires - a long-form directed to refineries and a short-form to distributors.
-The difference between the two questionnaires is that distributors are not questioned regarding refinery operations.
 The questionnaires are subject to regular revision to reflect changes in refinery operations such as the introduction of new products i.e. low-sulfur diesel and heavy fuel production in 1998.

 This survey is a census with a cross-sectional design.

 Responding to this survey is mandatory.

 Data are collected directly from survey respondents, extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

 The data is collected by an annual mail-out of 12-monthly questionnaires.
 Questionnaires are completed and returned on a monthly basis.
 The annual mail-out includes a Survey Reporting Guide.
 Survey follow-ups are conducted as needed by telephone and fax to reach the survey target response rate (100% per month).